Crenezumab: BLAZE study

-ADAD trial
+API ADAD Columbia trial

 In May 2012, it was announced that the efficacy of crenezumab will be tested in a five-year trial against early-onset Alzheimer's disease.
 The $100 million trial will be funded by Genentech, the Banner Alzheimer's Institute, and the National Institutes of Health.
 Participants in the study will be recruited from an extended family in and around Medellín, Colombia.
 Approximately one-third of the 5,000 family members carry an autosomal dominant allele of presenilin-1 (PSEN1) that causes the early-onset form of Alzheimer's disease.
 The trial will test the effect of the drug on 300 individuals who have the PSEN1 mutation, but do not yet show symptoms of the disease.

 In June, the NIH announced the preliminary results stating that crenezumab failed to give "clinical benefit in cognitively healthy people who have a rare genetic mutation that causes early-onset Autosomal Dominant Alzheimer's Disease (ADAD)."
 The Banner Alzheimer’s Institute also concurred, as the executive director Eric Reiman said, "We’re disappointed that crenezumab did not show a significant clinical benefit."